5. “Seeing Is Believing” Is Not to Be Believed

-Before, when I used to hear people commenting on something, they would often say “seeing is believing.”
-As time passed, I also took this as the basis for looking at things, and it was the same regarding God’s words.
-The result was that I ended up unable to believe in many of God’s words that had not been fulfilled.
-As my time spent believing in God increased, I saw God’s words in varying degrees of fulfillment, saw the facts of the accomplishments of God’s words and no longer doubted anything God said.
-I thought this was my having some understanding of God’s faithfulness, and that I was able to believe that everything God said was real.
+Before, when I used to hear people commenting on something, they often said “seeing is believing.”
+As time passed, I also took this as my basis for looking at things, and it was the same regarding God’s words after I had come to believe in God.
+I was always unable to believe in many of God’s words that had not been fulfilled.
+As my time spent believing in God went on, I saw God’s words in varying degrees of fulfillment, saw the facts of the accomplishments of God’s words and no longer had any doubt when reading God’s words.
+Thus, I thought that I had some understanding of God’s faithfulness, and that I was able to believe that everything God said was real.

-But one day, when I read these words spoken by God, “without the salvation of God incarnate in the last days, then God would have long ago destroyed all mankind in hell,” I again couldn’t believe in it.
+One day, I read these words spoken by God, “Without the salvation of God incarnate in the last days, then God would have long ago destroyed all mankind in hell” (“Do You Know?
+God Has Done a Great Thing Among Men” in The Word Appears in the Flesh).
+When I read these words, I felt a little uncertain.
 I thought, if it had said “without the salvation of God incarnate in the last days, then all of corrupt humanity must be finally destroyed,” then I could completely believe in it, as I knew how crucial God incarnate is to us.
 But to say that without the salvation of God incarnate in the last days, then God would have long ago destroyed man in hell, I thought that this was just an interpretation.
-When I thought this, I felt very uneasy.
-I had to come before God to seek help and guidance: Oh God!
-I don’t want to have this approach to Your words and I hate that I am so crafty.
+When I thought this way, I felt reproach in my heart and I felt very uneasy—by thinking like this, wasn’t I doubting and denying God’s words?
+So I hurried before God, and I looked to Him and began to seek: Oh God!
+I don’t want to have this approach to Your words and I hate that I am so deceitful.
 I’ve followed You for so long and have seen many facts of the fulfillment of Your words, so how can I still be thinking this way?
 Oh God!
 I wish to believe every word You say and have a true belief in Your words.
-I wish for You to lead me into this reality!
+I wish for You to lead me into this reality.

 Only then did I understand that to judge things based on facts seen from the outside is too one-sided, too simple.
 It does not consider the entirety of the facts, it is not the true state of things and it is too inaccurate.
-This is because the things that are visible to man’s eyes are too few, too limited and too superficial.
+This is because the things that are visible to man’s eyes are too limited and too superficial, and moreover they are all things of the material world; people simply cannot see the things of the spiritual world.
 Only seeing things in accordance with God’s words is most accurate, most comprehensive, and reveals the true situation.
-Just as when Jehovah wanted to destroy Nineveh.
-Looking at the facts that people could see, all the while from before Jonah spoke those words until afterward, all was well in that city, with no indication that Jehovah meant to destroy it.
-The true situation, however, was that, to the righteous disposition of God, the people of that city were so corrupt that He had to destroy it.
-But God showed mercy to man and loved them, and so sent Jonah to tell them to repent.
-Afterward, God saw that they really did repent and so, with a merciful heart, He did not bring calamity down to destroy them.
-If they had not repented, God would have accomplished that which He had said: “Yet forty days, and Nineveh shall be overthrown.”
-The true situation at that time developed in this way, but it was not possible for the people involved to recognize or see it all.
-In other words, everything God says will be fulfilled and accomplished—this is for certain.
+From this matter I also saw that everything God says will be fulfilled and accomplished—this is for certain.
 This is because man can never fathom God’s wisdom, and how any word of God’s is fulfilled is entirely down to God to define and it all contains God’s wisdom, it is only man that cannot fathom it, much less penetrate it completely.

 I give thanks to God for using this matter to enlighten me, to make me understand that the phrase “seeing is believing” that people often say is inaccurate, and that to weigh up God’s words according to this view is entirely mistaken.
-After I came to this recognition, I then read again these words that God had spoken, “without the salvation of God incarnate in the last days, then God would have long ago destroyed all mankind in hell,” and could believe them from my heart and accept them in the correct way.
-In light of our corruption and God’s righteousness, we should have been destroyed long ago, but only because God showed us mercy and came again in person in the flesh to save us, can we live in God’s presence today.
-Only now do I have a vivid realization that every one of God’s words are worth believing in, and from my heart I feel that God is so righteous and so loving to man.
+After I came to this recognition, I then read again these words of God, “Without the salvation of God incarnate in the last days, then God would have long ago destroyed all mankind in hell,” and could believe them from my heart and understand them in the correct way.
+In light of our corruption and God’s righteousness, we should have been destroyed long ago, but only because God showed us mercy and came again in the flesh to save us, can we live in God’s presence.
+Only now do I have a vivid realization that every one of God’s words is worth believing in, and from my heart I feel that God is so righteous and so loving to man.

-I give thanks to God’s enlightenment that made me understand this aspect of the truth, and that turned around my previous mistaken point of view.
-From now on, whether in regard to how I see people or how I see things, I will always do so in accordance with God’s words, because God’s words are most accurate.
-Other than God’s words, any point of view such as “seeing is believing” that people see as being correct, regardless of whether it has been practiced and tested or has a long history, it is still inaccurate.
+After experiencing this matter, I understood this aspect of the truth, and my previous mistaken point of view was remedied.
+From now on, whether in regard to how I see people or how I see things, I will always do so in accordance with God’s words, because God’s words are the truth and are most accurate.
+Other than God’s words, no matter how correct any point of view such as “seeing is believing” may seem to man or how long its history, it is still inaccurate.
 God’s words are the only standard by which I look upon or weigh up all things.